siyasathaye/power-outage-analysis/README.md

 After training the baseline model on the training data and evaluating it on the held-out test set, we obtain:

 - **F1-score:** **0.426**

-We use F1-score as our evaluation metric due to class imbalance (long outages are less common), and because F1 balances both **precision** and **recall**, making it more informative than accuracy for this task.

 ### Is this model “good”?